 “This situation is huge in Green Valley,” I say to Taylor.

 “Really?” he asks, his eyebrows furrowed.

 “Very.
 The situation was much more serious than we thought.
 Anytime I try to talk to anybody about it, the first thing that they want to do is run.
 They don’t try to evade the topic or pretend like they don’t know anything about it, they just want to run.
-They just want to get away from it.
-So, it must have really been something that really shook up the community because even now, 11 years later, people just want to run.
+They want to get away from it as quickly as possible.
+That guy was ready to leave Washington.
+So, it must have really been something that really shook the community because even now, 11 years later, people just want to run.
 Of course, it was serious—a young girl was raped, beaten, and burned,” I point out.

-“It’s either extreme fear or huge conspiracy,” Taylor says.
+“It’s either extreme fear or a huge conspiracy,” Taylor says.

 “I don’t envy your position, sir.”

 “Don’t worry about me,” I say flatly.
 “Worry about them.”